ethereum/execution-spec-tests/docs/getting_started/executing_tests_command_line.md

 Arguments defining filler location and output:
   --filler-path FILLER_PATH
-                        Path to filler directives --output OUTPUT       Directory to store the generated test fixtures.
+                        Path to filler directives --output OUTPUT       Directory path to store the generated test fixtures.
 Can be deleted.
+If the specified path ends in '.tar.gz', then the specified tarball is additionally created (the fixtures are still written to the specified path without '.tar.gz' suffix).
+Default: './fixtures'.
-  --flat-output         Output each test case in the directory without the
+  --flat-output         Output each test case in the directory without the folder
-                        folder structure.
+                        structure.
   --single-fixture-per-file
                         Don't group fixtures in JSON files by test function;
                         write each fixture to its own file.
 This can be used to